HHogg/hogg.io/README.md

 yarn build && yarn deploy
 ```

-This will create a SSG build of the website and production builds of the WASM packages, and will deploy it (Note: This will obviously not deploy to my site if you don't have the auth token).
+This will create a SSG build of the website and production builds of the Wasm packages, and will deploy it (Note: This will obviously not deploy to my site if you don't have the auth token).